Costinteo/cmoji-inject/README.md

 ## How it works 🔩🔧

 It's actually really simple 🤓.
 There is a bash 🐚 script included in the "💉" directory, that has to be called on a header full of emoji defines (such as "😀.h" in the root directory of this project) and any .c or .h files.
-It parses the emoji header and replaces any word that is defined to the emoji counterpart in the .c and .h files passed to it.
+It parses the emoji header and replaces any word that is defined to the emoji counterpart, in the .c and .h files passed to it.
 This 💯 completely ✨emojifies✨ the files.
-It keeps the compilable as best (not really) as it can.
+It keeps the files compilable, as best (not really) as it can.
 It also includes the emoji define header in the files.
 Here's how to call it:

 ```
 $ ./💉.sh 😀.h main.c list.h list.c